benkitia/amabot/README.md

 When a user posts a question (with a question mark) in the specified submission channel it'll be sent to the queue channel.
 When a mod approves the question with a reaction it'll be sent to a channel where the guest can answer the question by quoting it and typing a reply.

 The queue channel should only be viewable by mods and the guest answer channel should only be viewable by mods and the guest

+If you're going to be utilizing the a!ban and a!unban commands, make sure that the role set under BAN_ROLE_ID in the config file does not have speaking access in the submission channel.

 Run a!help to get a list of commands, they're all self-explanatory.